 The Examination Announcement sets out the date, time, and location for the examination.
 Candidates should ensure that they arrive at the test site on the correct day and time.
 Candidates are advised to arrive prior to the scheduled time to ensure that all necessary administrative procedures can be conducted prior to the scheduled start time.
 Candidates are required to bring a photo ID.
 NO ONE ARRIVING LATE WILL BE ADMITTED.
-The test date and time will be provided to candidates on the test announcement (week of November 8, 2021, in two sessions daily at 9:00 am and 2:00 pm.).
+The test date and time is May 30th and 31st, 2024 at 8:00 A.M.